 This momma has learned to not even guess what Chris’ next move will be.
 Check back to catch up with his next adventures in New Zealand. <Update: read the next post in the series, Exploring the North Island.> Feel free to leave a comment!
-Here are the previous posts in the series:
+Here are the previous posts (and future posts) in the series:

 - New Zealand Travel Adventures as Told by Mom